 What's the Difference between the EB1, EB2, and EB3 Categories?

-Before explaining how you qualify for an EB2 Green Card, let’s learn the differences between the Employment-Based (EB) immigrant subcategories.
+Let’s learn the differences between EB2 and Employment-Based (EB) immigrant subcategories.

 What is the difference between EB1 and EB2?